kochoa76/kochoa76.github.io/_posts/2019-02-03-glowecommerce_add_ons.markdown

 Stripe is the system used within this course and as a result I will be implementing Stripe as the payment system for GlowEcommerce.
 There are a few benefits and drawbacks I've learned from my Stripe research, defined below:

 Benefits:
-   -great documentation
+*    great documentation
-	 -Excellent developer tools
+* 	 Excellent developer tools
-   -Predictable flat-rate pricing
+*    Predictable flat-rate pricing
-   -Advanced reporting tools
+*    Advanced reporting tools
-   -Ideal for international merchants
+*    Ideal for international merchants
-   -Excellent marketplace tools
+*    Excellent marketplace tools
-   -Excellent subscription tools
+*    Excellent subscription tools
-   -Multi-currency support
+*    Multi-currency support

 Drawbacks:
-  -Account stability issues
+*   Account stability issues
-  -Not suitable for high-risk industries
+*   Not suitable for high-risk industries

 **Receipt to Purchaser**

 To add onto the benefits of Stripe, the system includes the ability to send an email with a receipt of the user's purchase as well as a receipt of any refund to the user.

 I've yet to build this piece of the app (Stripe) with Efeedback, but I"m looking forward to it.

 **Persisting Cart State to Server**

 In terms of persisting state to the server, I could create an action method within Redux that 'posts' the item selected to add to the cart to the backend through a fetch request which updates the database with the cart item quantity.
 This would involve some redesign but nothing that hasn't already been implemented in the app already.

 I plan on finishing Efeedback prior to starting to add these changes to GlowEcommerce.
 I'm looking forward to making more progress and learning more about building Ecommerce specific applications.